To Enlarge Images – Right Click Image then Open in a New Tab.

 Feeding Swans in the Winter – Be Careful and Creative.

 Remember to Supply More Commercial Feed/Corn Mixture in Colder Months.
-In Pennsylvania from Halloween to Saint Patrick’s Day.

-Depending on the Winter Conditions, Swans will need more
+Depending on the Winter Conditions, Swans will NEED more

 Calories when they are Subject to Winter’s Cold Temperatures.